rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 npm start
 ```

 Storybook will generate an ID for each story that follows the pattern `componentname--storyname`.
-You can use this ID to embed examples when [documenting usage](#usage-documentation)
+You can use this ID to embed examples when [documenting usage](#usage-documentation).

 **Storybook**
 <a id="storybook" />